• Courses

 • Is the visitor redirected to a “Thank you” page after the successful submission?
 If yes, follow these instructions instead.

-• If none of the tips in this blog post help, cooperate with a developer.
+• If none of the tips in this blog post are helpful, cooperate with a developer.

 #2.
 You have misconfigured “Enable this trigger when…” setting